Benjamin Disraeli: Literary

 Disraeli's novels are his main literary achievement.
 They have from the outset divided critical opinion.
-The writer R. W. Stewart observed that there have always been two criteria for judging Disraeli's novels — one political and the other artistic.
+The writer R. W. Stewart observed that there have always been two criteria for judging Disraeli's novels—political and artistic.
 The critic Robert O'Kell, concurring, writes, "It is after all, even if you are a Tory of the staunchest blue, impossible to make Disraeli into a first-rate novelist.
 And it is equally impossible, no matter how much you deplore the extravagances and improprieties of his works, to make him into an insignificant one."

 Disraeli's early "silver fork" novels Vivian Grey (1826) and The Young Duke (1831) featured romanticised depictions of aristocratic life (despite his ignorance of it) with character sketches of well-known public figures lightly disguised.
 In some of his early fiction Disraeli also portrayed himself and what he felt to be his Byronic dual nature: the poet and the man of action.
 His most autobiographical novel was Contarini Fleming (1832), an avowedly serious work that did not sell well.
 The critic William Kuhn suggests that Disraeli's fiction can be read as "the memoirs he never wrote", revealing the inner life of a politician for whom the norms of Victorian public life appeared to represent a social straitjacket—particularly with regard to what Kuhn sees as the author's "ambiguous sexuality".

-Of the other novels of the early 1830s, Alroy is described by Blake as "profitable but unreadable", and The Rise of Iskander (1833), The Infernal Marriage and Ixion in Heaven (1834) made little impact.
+Of the other novels of the early 1830s, Alroy is described by Blake as "profitable but unreadable", and The Rise of Iskander (1833) and The Infernal Marriage and Ixion in Heaven (1834) made little impact.
 Henrietta Temple (1837) was Disraeli's next major success.
 It draws on the events of his affair with Henrietta Sykes to tell the story of a debt-ridden young man torn between a mercenary loveless marriage and a passionate love at first sight for the eponymous heroine.
 Venetia (1837) was a minor work, written to raise much-needed cash.